kmicinski/cis352-f23/syllabus.md

   reserves the right to impose any grade-related sanction they see fit, up to and including course failure--regardless of the level suggested by the academic integrity council.

+## Use of ChatGPT and other ML-based tools

+Large Language Models and similar machine-learning-based tools have the potential to radically change the way in which humans perform their work.
+The course instructor does research in AI and understands the value in using ChatGPT and similar tools to help learn and study (henceforth we casually conflate ChatGPT and similar LLM-based tools).
+However, these tools should be used carefully, and never in a way that undermines the spirit of expending genuine mental energy to understand the material in the class.
+I (the instructor) have used ChatGPT myself for quick answers to routine tasks, particularly in shell scripting and usage of common development tools.
+However, I do not find ChatGPT sufficient in serious work--I have found the code and writing it produces is often immature at best, and downright incorrect at worst.
+It can be challenging for newcomers to tell the difference between these, and thus while I do recommend considering ChatGPT as part of your problem-solving toolbucket, I am imposing the following rules with respect to its usage in CIS352:

+- Usage of ChatGPT is permitted to help study and understand material from class.

+- Usage of ChatGPT is permitted on programming exercises--but not projects--provided that students provide the prompt they used in a comment and are honest about their usage of it.

+- You may not submit any code generated by ChatGPT for programming projects, but you may look at the output of ChatGPT and use it to inspire your own solution with regards to small helper functions.
+I have tried each of the programming projects in this class using ChatGPT myself, and I also do research in program synthesis using symbolic methods: I can confidently say that ChatGPT cannot yet solve the course projects, and when I tried to use it to do so it led me down a path to deeply broken code that would confuse any student.
+There are code-oriented language models (e.g., Facebook's Code Llama or GitHub's Copilot) which do slightly better (albeit without an easy-to-use interface), but still do not work for the course projects because there is not a sufficient corpus of Racket available to train from.

+- Because you may not submit any ChatGPT-generated code in project submissions, it is specifically *not acceptable to say that you submitted the same code as another student because it was generated by ChatGPT*.
+Duplicate submissions, even those due to identical outputs of ChatGPT, will be considered honor code violations.

+## Slack/Email Policy

+Please keep all questions related to course projects and policies on Slack--I use Slack quite a bit more than email, and only check email a few times a day.

+For official business (notifications of course absence due to illness, or similar extenuating circumstances, etc...) please email me.
+I will work to acknowledge emails within 24 hours.
+I sometimes miss emails due to the large volume of email I receive; please feel free to email me again after 24 hours if you have not received an answer and I will get back to you as quickly as I can.

+Please do not ask for extensions over email or Slack unless you believe you have an approved accomodation--there is a blanket late policy in place which takes precedent here, and the Autograder does not allow one-off project extensions.

 ## Student Support